Ranking Top 5 NBA Stars at Every Position: Early 2017 Edition

 "Towns isn't just the big man of today," ESPN.com's Kevin Arnovitz wrote.
 "He is the first big man of tomorrow."

 2016-17 Per-Game Stats: 28.5 points, 9.9 rebounds, 3.9 assists, 1.4 steals, 1.4 blocks

 Few NBA sights elicit more fear than the one captured above.

-At 6'11" and 270 pounds, DeMarcus Cousins moves like no one his size should be capable.
+At 6'11" and 270 pounds, DeMarcus Cousins moves like no one his size should be capable of doing.
 With ballerina footwork, he's racked up 5.7 points per game off drives alone—more than McCollum, Durant or Curry.
 And stopping that look is one of several steps required in containing Cousins, since he's long been a low-block bully and has never been more successful from three (1.8 makes on 37.3 percent) or as a setup man.

 "Beyond doubt Cousins remains one of the game's most talented players.
 Period," CBS Sports' Bill Reiter wrote.
 "Even now, in a golden era of raw talent brimming throughout the league, he has few equals.
 There is LeBron James, and then there are a handful of other names on the list.
 Cousins is one of those."

-Cousins is one of only two centers with a 50-point outburst this season.
-At the position, he ranks first in steals, second in both points and threes per game and fifth in assists.
 No, the Sacramento Kings haven't built anything substantial around him to date, but it's tough to put their struggles on Boogie.

 No. 1 Center: Anthony Davis

 2016-17 Per-Game Stats: 28.8 points, 12.1 rebounds, 2.2 assists, 1.4 steals, 2.5 blocks